-At the time this catalog was printed, the meningitis vaccination requirement affects most students under age 22, but there are some exceptions, and there are exemption options.
+At the time this catalog was released, the meningitis vaccination requirement affect most students under age 22, but there are some exceptions, and there are exemption options.
 Students are directed to the Admissions page of the Lee College website, www.lee.edu, for information.
-Students can also contact the Admissions office at 281.425.6393 with questions.